-Amidst the creeping jungles and the scorching heat, there is a haven of peace and serenity offering solace to all who visit.
+Amidst the dense jungles and the scorching heat, there lies a haven of peace and serenity, offering solace to all visitors.
 Even during a time of great distress and turmoil, the heavenly light of this shrine ceased to dim and fade away.
 A place that many visit from all over the world, in the rural Mannar District, is the beautiful Madhu Church of Sri Lanka.
 Nestled amidst acres of tall green trees that seem to thrive blissfully on these holy grounds, the Madhu Church is a place that is wrapped in peaceful tranquility.

 The Madhu Church is considered to be one of the holiest Catholic shrines in Sri Lanka and is visited by countless masses of both Sinhalese and Tamil devotees throughout the year.
 The festival of the Madhu Church is one of the most important dates in the calendars of many across the country.
 Pope Francis also made a visit to Madhu Church when he visited the island in January 2015.

 With a history of over 400 years, the Madhu Church is one that has seen strife and conflict of the most brutal kind.
 With the arrival of Portuguese missionaries from India, Roman Catholicism started taking root in the island.
 Albeit the persecution that followed, the Catholic Church continued to grow.
 During the Dutch invasion of the island, devotees met in the area of Madhu and installed this beautiful shrine with the treasured statue of Our Lady of Good Health.